essipassoja/CompSec/Lab2_Network/README.md

 Computer Security Lab 2: Networks and web security
 ====

+NOTICE: These tasks were made together with Miika Sikala.

 ## Preliminary tasks

 * Read the sections ```Background``` and ```Theory``` from this document and [```SQL.md```](misc/SQL.md)